-Here are some of the top Indianapolis schools offering training, including Certstaffix Training (68 courses), ONLC Training Centers (62 courses), and Project Management Academy (2 courses).
+Here are some of the top Indianapolis schools offering training, including ONLC Training Centers (88 courses), Certstaffix Training (68 courses), and Eleven Fifty Academy (9 courses).

 Project Management Academy offers PMP Exam training, agile training, and other courses in project management, agile management, business analysis, quality management, and IT management.
 Project Management Academy provides students with online and live courses with a focus on an instructor-led teaching style.